ceefour/xmlrpcbridge/unfuddle_xmlrpc/README.txt

   proxy.call('ticket.get', 1)

 If your Unfuddle account supports/mandates secure connection, prepend "/secure" to the URL.
-NOTE: Your connection to the XML-RPC server is still unencrypted.
+NOTE: Your connection to the XML-RPC server is still unencrypted unless you use the https form for the XML-RPC connection itself.

 Mylyn Support
 -------------